JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/lexer_and_parser_definition.md

 tab : \u0009
 ```

-Now open the <control>PsiViewer</control> tool window and check how the lexer breaks the content of the file into tokens, and the parser transforms the tokens into PSI elements.
+Use the [PsiViewer plugin or built-in PSI viewer](explore_api.md#internalMode) and check how the lexer breaks the content of the file into tokens,
+and the parser transforms the tokens into PSI elements.

 ![PSI Elements](psi_elements.png)